thesemaphoreslim/Traffic_Award/README.md

 How it works:

-The app first tries to identify any wallets belonging to or created by exchanges.
-Currently, only Bittrex, Poloniex, and HPool wallets are identified.
-(See the "allexchangewallets" query located in the "appsettings.json" file for more details on how those wallets are identified)  Once found, these wallet ids are stored in the "exchange_wallets" table.
+First, exchange and Mortimer wallet ids are stored in the "exchange_wallets" table.

-Next, all Burst transactions for the specified time period with A) amounts greater than or equal to the "burstamount" (1000 Burst) and fees greater than or equal to the "minfeeamount" OR B) fees greater than or equal to the "feeamount" are queried from the database and stored in the "all_weekly_trans" table.
+Next, all Burst transactions for the specified time period with amounts greater than or equal to the "burstamount" (1000 Burst) OR fees greater than or equal to the "feeamount" are queried from the database and stored in the "all_weekly_trans" table.

 There is an optional parameter called "dodouble" that, when set to true, will weight sender transactions differently.
-For example, a sender creating a transaction with a fee >= "feeamount" will earn an entry and if the same transaction is for an amount >= "burstamount" AND >= "minfeeamount" the sender will earn 2 additional entries.
+For example, a sender creating a transaction with a fee >= "feeamount" will earn an entry and if the same transaction is for an amount >= "burstamount" the sender will earn 2 additional entries.
 This is done to incentivize both larger transaction fees and regular transactions, while ensuring regular transactions are weighted more heavily.
-If "dodouble" is set to false, each qualifying sender earn only 1 entry.
+If "dodouble" is set to false, each qualifying sender earns only 1 entry.

 The "getqualifyingtransactions" query is then executed to retrieve qualifying accounts.
-A qualifying account is a non-exchange/non-pool address that is sending Burst across the network to another non-exchange/non-pool address.
-(Note: removing of the pool wallets is an optional filter applied via the "getpoolwallets" query, which removes any known pool wallet ids from the list of qualifying transactions.
-It is enabled by default.)
+A qualifying account is one that is NOT an exchange, pool, Mortimer, or BMF wallet that is sending Burst across the network to another qualifying account.

+When all the qualifying transactions/senders are collected, raffle entries for a single wallet exceeding the "maxraffleentries" value (50) are reduced to the max value.
+This is done to reduce the potential for "gaming" the system.

-Finally, N wallets are randomly selected from the list of qualifying accounts and the sender_id from the database is sent to the "transaction" API to determine the BURST Account ID which can be used to create a multi-out transaction.
+Finally, N wallets are randomly selected from the list of qualifying accounts and displayed in the console window.
+Exports of the raffle contestants and their entries are exported to "contestants.csv" and the winners are exported to "winners.csv".

 You can check if your BURST address is eligible for the raffle and how many entries it has earned by selecting the appropriate menu option.

+COMING SOON: Identifying purchases of BURST from exchanges.
+Buyers get 10x raffle entries!
+HODL only, no SODL.

 Exception sender_ids listed below:
 5810532812037266198 = Poloniex Wallet